 Corpus callosotomy: Members with secondarily generalized seizures;

-Temporal lobectomy: Members with complex partial seizures of temporal or extra-temporal origin.
+Temporal lobectomy: Members with complex partial seizures of temporal or extra-temporal origin; and

-Members' quality of life may significantly improve with surgery.
+Members' quality of life may significantly improve with surgery; and

-Seizures occur at a frequency that interferes with members' daily living and threatens their well being.
+Seizures occur at a frequency that interferes with members' daily living and threatens their well being; and

-There must have been an adequate period of drug therapy, namely, the correct drugs used in the correct dosage, carefully monitored for treatment effects and members' compliance.
+There must have been an adequate period of therapy of two or more antiepileptic drugs, namely, the correct drugs used in the correct dosage, carefully monitored for treatment effects and members' compliance.

 Aetna considers cerebral hemispherectomy, corpus callosotomy, and temporal lobectomy experimental and investigational when selection criteria are not met.